Post-surjectivity and balancedness of cellular automata over groups: Post-surjectivity

 When $X = S^\GG$ is the full shift, if no ambiguity is present, we will simply say that the \ca\ is post-surjective.

 \begin{example} Every reversible cellular automaton is post-surjective.
-If $R \geq 0$ is such that the neighborhood of the inverse \ca\ is included in $D_R$, and $c$ and $c'$ coincide outside $D_N$, then their unique pre-images $e$ and $e'$ must coincide outside $D_{N+R}$. \end{example}
+If $R\geq0$ is such that the neighborhood of the inverse \ca\ is included in $D_R$, and $N\geq0$ is such that $c$ and $c'$ coincide outside $D_N$, then their unique pre-images $e$ and $e'$ must coincide outside $D_{N+R}$. \exampleqed \end{example}

 \begin{example} The $\xor$ \ca\ with the right-hand neighbor (the one-dimensional elementary \ca\ with rule 102) is surjective, but not post-surjective.
 As the $\xor$ function is a permutation of each of its arguments given the other, every